martincornu/videoplayer/README.md

 You can also use GPIO 5 the same way (here a button).

 A LED on GPIO 26 is set to HIGH while video is playing.

+fbi need to be install for image display sing the following command :

+sudo apt-get -y install fbi